bebrws/longest-common-subsequence-rust/README.md

 I specifically wanted to try to implement this in a data structure that could keep track of the values at any point in time like can be seen in the tables in the link above.

+TODO: Maybe use https://github.com/yishn/wasm-react to make a web app out of this that fills a table row by row like Wikipedia